paoloambrosio-skyuk/bb-know-your-stack/README.md

 The application under test is started with `./runApp.sh`

 It is configured in `local.yml` to have:
+  - server
     - acceptor threads: 1
     - selector thread: 1
     - worker threads: 4
+  - client
+    - connection request timeout: 100 ms
+    - connection timeout: 100 ms
+    - read timeout (socket inactivity): 2000 ms
+    - no retries
+    - connection pool size: 20

 It exposes two endpoints on port 8000:
   - GET /sync